In this article, we teach you everything about blue steak. We go over what exclay is blue steak, is it safe to eat, temperatures, and more.

 There are those who like to eat a good steak, and then there are those outlaws who want to eat blue steak.
-In this article, we will discuss what a blow steak is, how to cook it, and if it is safe to eat.

 Blue steak is a term used to refer to the lowest level of doneness in a steak.
 The meat is grilled only for a few minutes to sear and brown on the outside while the inside remains raw.
 Steak cooked blue is placed on the grill for 1 to 2 minutes, and its internal temperatures seldom exceed 115 degrees.

 The term “blue steak” is often used because steak cuts’ raw meat has a subtle purple or blue-ish color when it is first sliced.
 This is due to the meat’s leftover blood becoming oxygen-depleted.
 On the other hand, this blue color does not remain for long.
 When exposed to air, myoglobin begins to oxygenate and develops the brilliant red hue we recognize with a new cut.

 Therefore, unless you are present when your steak is initially sliced, you are unlikely to notice the blue-ish color.